dimajix/flowman/docs/cookbook/advanced-jdbc.md

 more control than provided via the standard approach by using the [`jdbcTable`](../spec/relation/jdbcTable.md), [`jdbcQuery`](../spec/relation/jdbcQuery.md) and [`jdbcView`](../spec/relation/jdbcView.md) relations.

-Basically there are two main situations where the abstraction provided by Flowman might hide required special features:
+Basically, there are two main situations where the abstraction provided by Flowman might hide required special features:
 * You need more control over the `CREATE TABLE` statement
 * You need to execute additional commands as part of your data build process